yozepi/TryIt/README.md

 ```c#
 string result = DownloadString(url);
 ```
 But this method calls a service that often fails intermittently.
-Here’s how TryIt can instantly make you’re your code more robust:
+Here’s how TryIt can instantly make your code more robust:

 First, include this using statement at the top of your code:
 ```c#